yihui/yihui.org/content/en/2017-12-19-blogdown-book.md

 The plan for the R Markdown ecosystem has been very clear in my mind: I hope to be able to write single reproducible documents and reports with R Markdown, which is what the **rmarkdown** package does and the first step.
 I also hope to create presentations and posters, build websites, author books, write journal papers, and collaborate on contributed books, etc., with R Markdown.
 We have made some progress, but I'm not totally satisfied.
 There is certainly plenty of room for improvements.
 That said, I can only focus on one thing at a time, so I wanted to add websites to the R Markdown ecosystem.

 Originally we were thinking of completely reinventing the wheels of static websites using R, but when I finally started to work on it in October 2016, I realized the wheels were too big for me.
-It I were to take that route, this project would probably take me three years (remember, I'm a mediocre programmer).
+If I were to take that route, this project would probably take me three years (remember, I'm a mediocre programmer).

 ![The initial plan](https://slides.yihui.name/gif/rpress.jpg)